Sac Science Distilled

 Complimentary soft drinks courtesy of the UCD College of Letters and Science

 Each month, Professor Jared Shaw with the UC Davis Department of Chemistry hosts the Davis Science Café, featuring scientists who are studying some of today’s cutting edge topics.
-This month’s speaker is Prof. Denis Marcellin-Little in the UC Davis School of Veterinary Medicine who studies 3D printing in orthopedics for animals.
+This month’s speaker is Prof. Jamal Lewis in the UC Davis Department of Biomedical Engineering who studies immune disease therapies.
 Invite a friend, and get here early to grab a seat at G. Street Wunderbar.
 Let’s drink to science!